-- 1. Why sodium is so easy to cut? - 2.
-What are the observations when sodium is placed on water in the beaker - 3.
+- 1. Why is sodium so easy to cut? - 2.
+What are the observations when sodium is placed in water in the beaker - 3.
 Explain the observation when tests with red and blue litmus papers are performed on the resulting solution and write the equation of the reaction that takes place to explain you answer